QuantumBoy-729/Wireshark-Diagnostics/README.md

 # Wireshark-Diagnostics
-This project is to upload all files and work done by our collaborators regardig wireshark applications and is for project purpose only.
+This project is to upload all files and work done by our collaborators regarding wireshark application and is for project purpose only.